microsoft/ADBench/docs/Docker.md

 # Docker

-You may use docker images of the ADBench project without having to install dependencies on your PC.
+You may use docker images of the ADBench project without having to install all the [prerequisites](./BuildAndTest.md#prerequisites) on your PC.

 ## Building docker image